 Their “co-working“ philosophy was developed to preserve their knowledge and natural heritage and increase their visibility on the market.

-The wastewater effluent from the Finagricola plant was treated with traditional activated sludge technology designed for a different situation and with no water recovery possibly.
+The wastewater effluent from the Finagricola plant was treated with traditional activated sludge technology designed for a different situation and with no possibility of water recovery.
 It was no longer a fit for current products and a future-focused business plan.

 Our team was contacted to figure out how to match the treatment of effluent coming from their production line with the company’s actual availability in terms of plant footprint.

-One of the strongest recommendations from the customer was to save as many existing concrete basins as possible, even if water effluent from the new equipment installed was increased by about 40% and with a higher organic pollutant level.
-The final objective was to obtain a better effluent quality for internal re-use inside some process phases.
+One of the client’s strongest requests was to save as many existing concrete basins as possible, even if water effluent from the new equipment installed was increased by about 40% and with a higher organic pollutant level.
+The final objective was to obtain a better effluent quality for internal reuse inside some process phases.

 To solve these challenges, we proposed a multi-step approach to increase the treatment capacity of the wastewater plant.
-Oil and other pollutants removal was achieved using DAF (Dissolved Air Flotation) technology, while the upgrade to the biological unit was done by implementing an MBR process (Membrane Bioreactor) which enhances biological performances and organic pollutant removal in the oxidation basin.
+Oil and other pollutant removal was achieved using DAF (Dissolved Air Flotation) technology, while the upgrade to the biological unit was done by implementing an EmbioArt® MBR (Membrane Bioreactor) process which enhances biological performances and organic pollutant removal in the oxidation basin.